shivansh25bce11239-netizen/AI-ML-Project/README.md

 - **Conversational Academic Support:** Randomizes responses from a Knowledge Base to answer student queries regarding fees, exams, and grades.

 ## Setup Instructions
+This project uses strictly built-in Python libraries (re, datetime, random, os, sys) to guarantee absolute privacy and zero external dependencies.

-1. Ensure Python 3.x is installed.
-No external packages are required.
+1. Ensure Python 3.x is installed on your system.

-2. Download `AI Agent.py`.
+2. Clone this repository or download unified_ai.py.

-3. Open your terminal or command prompt and run: `python AI Agent.py`
+3. Open your terminal or command prompt.

+4. Navigate to the project directory.

+5. Run the application: python unified_ai.py

 ## Usage Examples
 Talk to the AI naturally in the terminal: